-Please inform either the bereavement midwife or one of the bereavement team if you would like some of these keepsakes and we will arrange for them to be taken.
+Please inform either the bereavement midwife, one of the bereavement team or one of the fetal medicine team if you would like some of these keepsakes and where possible we will arrange for them to be taken.

-You will also be offered a memory box on the maternity unit.
+In cases of late losses you may also be offered a memory box.
 If you do not wish to take your keepsakes immediately they can be kept in your notes until you feel ready to have them.